We've launched a new site so please go to People & Research for current information on our faculty and staff.

 Highlight:

 In 2012, Kelley was inducted into the Bass Society of Fellows at Duke, which recognizes faculty for excellence in both teaching and scholarship.
 Kelley has also been awarded the Susan E. Tifft Undergraduate Teaching and Mentoring Award, and she was the 2016 inaugural recipient of the Brownell-Whetten Award for Diversity and Inclusion.
-The Smith Richardson Foundation has supported her as a Policy and Strategy Fellow.
+Kelley is also a senior fellow with the Kenan Institute for Ethics at Duke University.
 In 2009-2010 she was a visiting fellow at the University of Aarhus, Denmark.
-She also was elected Chair of the Editorial Board of International Organization.
-She serves on several boards, including the Hunt Institute, and the Government Accountability Office Board of Academic Advisors.

 Kelley's work focuses on how states, international organizations, and NGOs can promote domestic political reforms in problem states, and how international norms, laws and other governance tools influence state behavior.
-Substantively, her work addresses human rights and democracy, international election observation, and human trafficking.
+Her work addresses human rights and democracy, international election observation, and human trafficking.
 Past work has focused on the International Criminal Court, the European Union, and other international organizations.

 Her book, Monitoring Democracy: When International Election Observation Works and Why It Often Fails (Princeton 2012) was "One of Choice's Outstanding Academic Titles for 2013" and also received the Chadwick F. Alger Prize, which is awarded by the International Studies Association to recognize the "best book published in the previous calendar year on the subject of international organization and multilateralism."
 Details on her election monitoring project are on the web at Project on International Election Monitoring.